 When IT teams attempt to limit access, it causes friction for users, and creates frustration among them, particularly in DevOps environments that prioritize speed and automation.
 Network admins in larger organizations might opt for the path of least resistance to avoid administrative challenges.
 Also, individuals in smaller organizations, where team members are familiar and trusted, may perceive themselves as less susceptible to threats.

-In such environments it's difficult to encourage the IT teams to implement the principle of least privilege as such restrictions may lead to employee frustration and prompt questions about the level of trust the IT teams place in their staff.
+In such environments it's difficult to encourage the IT teams to implement the principle of least access privilege as such restrictions may lead to employee frustration and prompt questions about the level of trust the IT teams place in their staff.

 The widespread adoption of cloud technology introduces challenges related to over-provisioning, account sharing, and insufficient segmentation.
 IT managers often anticipate that cloud services, such as AWS IAM, will automatically enforce robust security measures.
 Although cloud-based tools offer advancements in securing least privileged user accounts compared to manual methods, effective implementation of the principle of least privilege necessitates a strategic approach rather than relying solely on a product.
 This holds particularly true in multi-cloud network environments.